Is Property Transfer Tax Deductible?

 property-1131335531

-The main fee involved with a property transfer transaction is the transfer tax.
-This tax is sometimes referred to as an estate or gift tax.
-Let’s look at what the transfer tax is and if it is tax deductible.
+The main fee involved in a property transfer transaction is the transfer tax.
+This tax is sometimes called an estate or gift tax.
+Let’s look at what transfer tax is and if it is tax deductible.

 Can The Property Transfer Tax Be Deducted?

-We’ll get right to the point on this question.
-The bad news is that a property transfer tax is not deductible.
+Let's get right to the point.
+The bad news is that property transfer tax is not deductible.
 However, all is not lost.
 It can still be rolled into (i.e., added to) the cost basis of the property.
-The end result is that any gains on the sale of the property may be reduced.
+The end result is that any gains on the property sale may be reduced.

 Some states allow you to take a credit on the property transfer tax.
 For example, a transfer tax paid to the county can be used as a credit against state taxes.